sav-che/TL-2/Authors/Chalk, Laurence {std. Chalk}.md

-> [!cite] BHL link: this entry starts at [page 39](https://www.biodiversitylibrary.org/item/103860#page/49/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 39](https://www.biodiversitylibrary.org/page/33265716) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Chalk, Laurence (1895-1979), English botanist, born in Crowborough, Sussex, 7 April 1895, died 6 Mai 1979, served in France in the Royal Berkshire Regiment 1914-1918, from 1918 at Oxford University, bachelor’s degree in Forestry 1921 (MA 1926), lecturer at Oxford in wood anatomy 1924, doctorate 1929, worked with B.J.
-Rendle also at Oxford, University Reader in wood anatomy and lecturer of University College, retirement 1966. (*Chalk*).
+Rendle also at Oxford, University Reader in wood anatomy and lecturer of University College, retirement 1966.
+**Abbreviated name**: *Chalk*

 #### Herbarium and types